fenago/ml-workshop/lab_guides/Lab_5.md

 computer infrastructure that allow the training of complex algorithms with large amounts of data.

-Due to this, the following chapter will focus on introducing ANNs, their different types, and the advantages and disadvantages that they present.
+Due to this, the following lab will focus on introducing ANNs, their different types, and the advantages and disadvantages that they present.
-Additionally, an ANN will be used to predict the income of an individual based on demographic and financial information from the individual, as per the previous chapter, in order to present the differences in the performance of ANNs in comparison to the other supervised learning algorithms.
+Additionally, an ANN will be used to predict the income of an individual based on demographic and financial information from the individual, as per the previous lab, in order to present the differences in the performance of ANNs in comparison to the other supervised learning algorithms.